sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

    :alt: Sparkflows Json Workflow

-Scheduling Workflow execution with Scheduler of choice
+Scheduling Workflow Execution with Scheduler of Choice
 ----------------------------------------------------------

-Since Fire workflows can be submitted with spark-submit, you can use your scheduler of choice for scheduling the execution of the workflows.
+Since Fire workflows can be submitted with Spark-Submit, you can use your scheduler of choice for scheduling the execution of the workflows.

 - Click on the 'Schedule' Button of Workflow we want to schedule